matn7/CS-Notes/src/main/java/persistence/README.md

 |---|---|---|
 | 654 | Samara | 0 |

-- Hibernate is going to check for the version number at each update.
+- Hibernate is going to check for the version number at each update:
-    - An Exception will be thrown, to prevent a lost update, if Hibernate doesn't find the In-memory version of an entity to be same as the database version (current version)
+    - An Exception will be thrown, to prevent a lost update, if Hibernate doesn't find the In-memory version of an entity to be same as the database version (current version).
 - Exception in thread "main" javax.persistence.OptimisticLockException:
     - Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect):[entity.Guide#2]
 - Implementing a business process that spans through multiple transactions should be done using the versioning